 I know that effective negotiation strategies and skilled advocacy are a powerful combination that can lead to exceptional results for our clients.
 I leverage these tools along with my education and legal experience to create meaningful change so our clients can build brighter futures.

 Outside of the office, I spend time with my wife Lulu, our pets, and a network of friends I consider part of our extended family.
 Together Lulu and I support our community through involvement in several organizations.

 I was previously the Vice President of the Rothko Chapel Board of Directors in Houston, Texas, an International Human Rights organization founded around the principles of the spiritual and physical space that is the Rothko Chapel.
 Mark Rothko, Phillip Johnson, and the De Menils envisioned the Chapel to promote education and discourse around human rights.
 I was also the co-founder and past President of Save Town Lake in Austin, Texas, formed to preserve open spaces around the iconic centerpiece of Austin, Texas—Lady Bird Lake.
 I am a member of Rotary International through my membership in the Downtown Rotary Club of Austin.
 And I serve on committees within the American Association of Justice and the American Bar Association as part of my membership in both organizations.

-An explorer by nature, Scott seeks to discover new things through adventure travel, SCUBA diving, mountain climbing, skiing and experiencing life to the fullest.
+An adventurer and explorer by nature, I seek new experiences through adventure travel, SCUBA diving, mountain climbing, skiing and pursuing new challenges.